jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

   As corporations became more involved in Linux kernel development, the value proposition of Linux began to grow as well.
 The combination of the Linux kernel and the GNU tools, plus GUI tools became known a Linux distribution, also known as a *distro* - which anyone could freely make.
 Each distribution flavors, derivatives, or spins as well.

-  After almost 20 years of Linux we can think of the distributions mainly hailing from two distinct families: Debian and Red Hat.
+  Today we have almost 20 years of Linux Kernel work and distribution work.
+Essentially Linux distributions hail from two distinct families: Debian and Red Hat.
 There are many other quality distributions of Linux that I don't want to leave out or paint in a bad light.
 For the purposes of this book I will focus on the two main distributions.
 You can find almost all known Linux distributions at [http://distrowatch.com](http://distrowatch.com/ "Distro Watch")

    *  [Slackware](http://www.slackware.com/info/ "Slackware")
    *  [Gentoo Linux](https://www.gentoo.org/get-started/about/ "Gentoo Linux")